nkohari/nate.io/content/music/my-morning-jacket/golden.md

 I'm usually not a big fan of live recordings.
 I enjoy live music, but _recordings_ of live music always strike me as someone telling you how great the party was last week, and how you _totally_ should have been there because it was _so much fun_.

-But, _Golden_ is the exception that proves the rule.
+_Golden_ is the exception that proves the rule.
 My Morning Jacket's music is usually more complex, but _Golden_ is just Jim James on stage by himself with an acoustic guitar.

 I first heard the song right after my wife and I took the leap to start our first company, and there's a particular verse that was powerful to me: